PhilShishov/Automated-UI-Tests/README.md

 that each link points out to a section with the same name.
 If the hierarchy in the quick navigation section
 is represented in the HTML with different header levels - h2, h3, h4, is also asserted.

+4.https://docs.microsoft.com/en-us/dotnet/csharp/ - Verify that every link in "In this Article" scroll to section in the article with the same name through a parameterized test

 ## Installation
 When in visual studio click on rebuild solution.